revelotech/themexpert/README.md

             // ...
         ```
     2. To toggle dark mode, you should update ThemeXConfiguration's darkMode property.
 This will update all the themes in your app with the new dark mode configuration.
 There is a quick example on how to do that in the example app.

-7. When creating new themes, we recommend always extending them from your main AppTheme.

-    1. If your theme has unique tokens, not available in your general AppTheme, use ThemeX.ofType<YourSpecificTheme>(context) to be able to access them.
-See the example app on how to do that.
-    2. If your theme only overrides tokens from AppTheme, you can use themeOf(context) to access them.